your innovative research with recognized

 These three towers (by Fuji and Olympus) are as state-of-the-art as it gets and come with everything needed for excellent imaging, noise reduction, excellent brightness and digital output.
 Many different kinds of endoscopes (gastrocopes, duodenoscopes, colonoscopes, etc.) can be connected to their different sockets.

 These towers can be adapted for GI endoscopy of course, but just as well for bronchoscopy and otorhynolaryngology.
-We can use these towers in our preclinical platform for early R&D, GLP studies, physician training and histopathology.
+We can use these towers in our preclinical platform for early R&D, GLP studies, physician training.

 Videoscopic columns (3CCD and full HD digital with digital recording on flash drive)